dxw/playbook/guides/running-a-roadmapping-workshop.md

 1. Who are our stakeholders?

    What is their relationship to the work?
+What expectations and concerns might they have?
 How closely might they be involved?
 How might they help?

 1. What are our dependencies?